Families: kids under the age of 18 are admitted free of charge.

 Each exhibition is accompanied by an Activity Card, available at the INFO desk or inside each exhibition free of charge.
 Activities are developed with visitors ages 4–10 in mind.

 Strollers are welcome at Poster House and in the galleries.
-Unfortunately we cannot store strollers unless specifically denoted as part of a public or family program.
+Unfortunately we cannot store strollers unless offered as part of a specific event.

-Be sure to join our mailing list to be the first to know about special programs and membership opportunities for families at Poster House.
+Be sure to join our mailing list to be the first to know about special programs for families at Poster House.

-Poster House offers guided gallery tours and studio workshops for students that explore the intersection of design, advertising, art, and history.
+Poster House offers guided gallery tours and studio workshops for high school and college students, exploring the intersection of history, design, art, and advertising.

-Our programs strive to foster students’ visual literacy and creative thinking skills, meet classroom goals, and create unforgettable museum experiences.
+Our programs encourage students’ visual literacy and creative thinking skills, meet classroom goals, and create unforgettable museum experiences.

-Poster House’s educational programming is led by master teaching artists, and groups are generally scheduled one class at a time, between 9–11am, prior to the museum’s public hours, providing unique access to New York’s newest museum.
+Poster House’s educational programming is led by master teaching artists, and groups are scheduled one class at a time.
+Tours are available all day, including between 9–11am, prior to the museum’s public hours.
+Pre-opening tours provide unique access to New York’s newest museum.

-Poster House creates all of its educational programming with state and city standards in mind, and strives to support in-school curricula.
-We are happy to discuss with you accommodations for students with special needs.
+Poster House creates all of its educational programming with state and city standards in mind, and supports class curricula.
+Please contact us to organize any requirements for students with special needs.

-To learn more about our current offerings, and book a field trip or group visit, please visit our Explorable Places.
+To learn more about our current offerings and book a field trip, please visit our Explorable Places.

 To discuss programming in development, or custom programming contact our Education Department at email@example.com.